 Summary information for GPs.

-GPs can be referred to a Suggested Referral Pathway for GPs produced by PHE.
+As well as the NICE Guideline, GPs can also be referred to a Suggested Referral Pathway for GPs produced by PHE.
 This states amongst other points that

 - Lyme disease is endemic throughout the UK;